+GE101

-GE101 (3) INTRODUCTION TO GEOGRAPHY F/SP
+INTRODUCTION TO GEOGRAPHY

-This course is an introduction to the field and methods of characteristics, distribution geography, the and interactions of physical and cultural geographic elements.
+This course is an introduction to the field and methods of geography, the characteristics, distribution and interactions of physical and cultural geographic elements.
 The elements include climate, vegetation, soils, topography, settlement and population, transportation and trade, industry and land use.

-GE201 WORLD REGIONAL GEOGRAPHY
+GE201 WORLD REGIONAL

-The study of human and physical aspects of world geography is covered in this course.
+GEOGRAPHY F/SP The study of human and physical aspects of world geography is covered in this course.
 Special emphasis is given to regions, continents, and major countries of the world and the relative geographic importance of those areas today.

-GE203 PRINCIPLES OF PHYSICAL GEOGRAPHY
+GE203 (4) PRINCIPLES OF PHYSICAL GEOGRAPHY SP

 This course is primarily concerned with the principles and concepts of physical geography, and stresses the patterns and interrelationships of climate, vegetation, soils and landforms.
 Emphasis is placed on geographic processes, which have tropical and Pacific relevance.
-Three lecture hours and three-hour weekly laboratory or field trips.
+Three lecture hours and threehour weekly laboratory or field trips.

+GE/EC321

+ECONOMIC GEOGRAPHY

-GE/EC321 ECONOMIC GEOGRAPHY As resources permit This course is a world survey of significant agricultural, industrial, and commercial regions and patterns resulting from man's exploitation of resources with special emphasis on their relationships to Guam.
+As Resources Permit This course is a world survey of significant agricultural, industrial, and commercial regions and patterns resulting from man's exploitation of resources with special emphasis on their relationships to Guam.

+GE/AN341

-GE/AN341 CULTURAL ECOLOGY
+CULTURAL ECOLOGY

-F/Odd Years This course examines the linkages and interactions between human cultures and the environment, particularly of subsistence peoples in the tropics and the Pacific.
-Traditional and contemporary theories and approaches of human adaptation to and modification of the environment are examined.
+This course examines the linkages and interactions between human cultures and the environment, particularly of subsistence peoples in the tropics and the Pacific.
+Traditional and contemporary theories and approaches of human adaptation to modification of the environment are and examined.
 Prerequisites: GE101, AN101 or BI157-157L.

-GE401

-GEOGRAPHY OF THE PACIFIC
+GE401 GEOGRAPHY OF THE PACIFIC